 Graduate Certificate in Information System Security

-Students select a preferred format (online or on-campus) in their admission applications, but once admitted may take courses in either format.
-Students electing the online format may participate in online classes from anywhere in the world where Internet access is available.
+Students can select to take online or on-campus classes.
+Online classes can be taken from anywhere in the world where Internet access is available.
+NSU utilizes Blackboard as the learning management system to deliver online course content.
 On-campus classes are held on the main campus in Fort Lauderdale.
-Each class meets once a week from 6:00 p.m. to 8:00 p.m. for 16 weeks in the fall and winter terms and 14 weeks in the summer term.
+Each on-campus class meets once a week from 6:00 p.m. to 8:00 p.m. for 16 weeks in the fall and winter terms and 14 weeks in the summer term.

 The graduate certificate in information system security is designed for students with undergraduate majors in computer science, information systems, information technology, engineering, mathematics, or physics.
 Applicants must have knowledge of data structures and algorithms, assembly language and computer architecture, structured programming in a modern high-level language, and discrete mathematics.